darshanmandge/DRGsomamodel/pythonmodel/ReadMe.md

 2. Compile the mod files by calling `nrnivmodl` from terminal.

 3. At the python (`python` or `python3`) interpreter, type: `import mosinit`.
 If python-based NEURON is installed, NEURON GUI will appear with a panel for generating graphs.
 See **Generating Fig 9A and Fig 16A, C, D of the paper** below .
-If you see an error, check you NEURON installation or download the [latest NEURON version](https://www.neuron.yale.edu/neuron/download/precompiled-installers) and install it with  python-based NEURON.
+If you see an error, check your NEURON installation or download the [latest NEURON version](https://www.neuron.yale.edu/neuron/download/precompiled-installers) and install it with python-based NEURON.

 #### For MacOS based Systems

 1. Compiling mod files: Follow the instructions given [here](https://www.neuron.yale.edu/neuron/static/docs/nmodl/macos.html).

 2. Launch python and at the python interpreter type: `import mosinit`.
 If python-based NEURON is installed, NEURON GUI will appear with a panel for generating graphs.
 See **Generating Fig 9A and Fig 16A, C, D of the paper** below .
-If you see an error, check you NEURON installation or download the [latest NEURON version](https://www.neuron.yale.edu/neuron/download/precompiled-installers) and install it with  python-based NEURON.
+If you see an error, check your NEURON installation or download the [latest NEURON version](https://www.neuron.yale.edu/neuron/download/precompiled-installers) and install it with python-based NEURON.

 #### Generating Fig 9A and Fig 16A, C, D of the paper
 Below steps are common to all the OS types: